dkorotkov444/kino-client/README.md

 ### ApiBaseService

 Base service providing common functionality for all API services.
-Extend this service to inherit authentication and error handling capabilities.
+Extend this service to inherit error handling capabilities with user-friendly notifications.

 **Key Features:**
-- JWT token management from localStorage
-- Authorization header creation with Bearer token
-- Centralized HTTP error handling with proper error propagation
+- Centralized HTTP error handling with Material Snackbar notifications
+- Status-specific error messages (400, 401, 403, 404, 409, 422, 500, 503)
+- Network error detection and user-friendly messaging
+- Backend error message parsing and display
+- 5-second snackbar duration with close button

 **Methods:**
-- `getAuthHeaders()` - Returns HttpHeaders with Authorization Bearer token
-- `handleError(error)` - Centralized error handler for HTTP requests
+- `handleError(error)` - Enhanced error handler with snackbar notifications and status-specific messages

+**Note:** Authentication headers are now handled automatically by the `authInterceptor`, so manual header management is no longer needed.

 ### AuthService